data-gymnasia/courses/content/intro-probability/content.md

 In general, a person may propose a probability space by specifying any set $\Omega$, a collection of subsets of $\Omega$ which supports taking countable unions, intersections, and complements, and a function $\mathbb{P}$ defined on that collection of subsets.
 We require that certain properties are satisfied:

-    center
+    figure
       img(src="images/cantor.svg")
-      p.caption The CDF of the uniform measure on the Cantor set.
+      p.caption.md The CDF of the uniform measure on the Cantor set.

 ::: .definition
 **Definition** (Probability space: the general definition)